JoyceJian/Python-project-Suicide-rates-overview/README.md

-This compiled dataset pulled from four other datasets linked by time and place, and was built to find signals correlated to increased suicide rates among different cohorts globally, across the socio-economic spectrum https://www.kaggle.com/russellyates88/suicide-rates-overview-1985-to-2016.
+This compiled dataset pulled from four other datasets linked by time and place, and was built to find signals correlated to increased suicide rates among different cohorts globally, across the socio-economic spectrum. https://www.kaggle.com/russellyates88/suicide-rates-overview-1985-to-2016.

 The datasets includes the following information that we can use to analyze factors related to suicide rates:

-- Years
-- Age Group
+- Years | - Age Group
-- Gender
-- Country/Location
+- Gender | - Country/Location
 - GDP

 ## Methods Used